 One such way – which turned out to be just as mad as the disease – was to play music to the dancers.
 The music was played in wild patterns that matched the dancers’ movements, before getting slower in the hope that the dancers would follow suit.
 Often, however, the music only encouraged more people to join in.

 Music couldn’t save those infected with dancing mania.
 The response was completely disastrous: people began to drop dead, and those who didn’t encouraged others to join in.

 5. Historians and scientists still don’t know the cause for certain

 After the Aachen outbreak eventually died down, others followed until they suddenly and abruptly stopped in the 17th century.
 Ever since, scientists and historians have grappled with the question of what might have caused this extraordinary phenomenon.

 Some have taken a more historic approach, arguing that it was an organised form of manic religious worship and that the proponents of this worship pretended it was caused by madness in order to disguise deliberate heresy.
 Given the fatalities and remarkable behaviour involved, however, it appears that there was more to it than that.

 As a result, many medical theories have also been given, including that the mania was caused by ergot poisoning, which came from a fungus that could affect rye and barley in damp weather.
-Though such poisoning causes hallucinations and convulsions, it does not explain all of the behaviours exhibited by those with dancing mania.
+Though such poisoning causes wild hallucinations, convulsions and depression, it does not explain dancing mania well: people with ergot poisoning would have struggled to get up and dance as it restricted blood flow and caused immense pain. xhibited by those with dancing mania.